Make-Up Water for Amarillo Data Center Cooling: Why Sourcing Strategy Matters in the Panhandle

 What Quality of Water Does Amarillo Make-Up Supply Need to Meet?

-Make-up water quality requirements are facility-specific and depend on cooling system design and the chemical treatment program.
-Common parameters that operations teams monitor include dissolved solids, hardness, alkalinity, chloride, and silica.
 The treatment program is calibrated around expected source water chemistry, which means an unannounced change in source water can disrupt the chemistry of the recirculating loop.

 FAQ

-Q: What is make-up water in a data center cooling system?
-A: Make-up water is the water added to a cooling tower system to replace what is lost through evaporation, blowdown, and drift during operation.
-For data centers using evaporative cooling, make-up water demand is continuous and tied to system load, outdoor temperature, humidity, and the cooling tower's cycles of concentration.
-It is an operations-phase need, not a commissioning event.
+For data centers using evaporative cooling, make-up water demand is constant.
+It rises and falls with system load, outdoor temperature, humidity, and the tower’s cycles of concentration.
+It is an ongoing operations need, not a one-time setup.

-Q: How does Texas drought affect data center make-up water in Amarillo?
-A: During severe drought stages, municipal water systems can implement use restrictions that affect industrial customers, including data centers.
-With ongoing pressure on Panhandle water sources and a growing data center footprint in Texas reported by the Texas Tribune, operators that plan supplemental and backup supply in advance have more reliability options than those who wait until a restriction takes effect.
+The Texas Tribune has reported on ongoing pressure on Panhandle water sources and the growing data center footprint in Texas.
+Operators that plan backup supply in advance have more options than those who wait for a restriction to take effect.

 Bottom Line for Amarillo Data Center Operators

-Commissioning gets the cooling loops filled.
-Operations is what keeps them running.
-For Amarillo and Texas Panhandle data centers, make-up water sourcing is not just a procurement decision.
-It is a long-term reliability question being asked in a region where the underlying water picture is already complex.
+For Amarillo and Texas Panhandle data centers, make-up water sourcing is more than a purchasing decision.
+It is a long-term reliability question.
+And it is being asked in a region where the underlying water picture is already complex.

-Water Runner LLC operates as a TCEQ-licensed bulk water and industrial water solutions provider headquartered at 11906 Jordy Rd in Midland, supporting data center facilities across the Texas data center corridor, including Amarillo and the broader Panhandle.
+Water Runner LLC is a TCEQ-licensed bulk water and industrial water solutions provider.
+We are headquartered at 11906 Jordy Rd in Midland.

-Learn more about data center water solutions in Amarillo, TX or talk to Water Runner about cooling system make-up water before the next demand event.
+Learn more aboutdata center water solutions in Amarillo, TX ortalk to Water Runner about cooling system make-up water before the next demand event.